-Baton Rouge Zydeco merch goes on sale with hefty price tag
+Baton Rouge Zydeco merch goes on sale

 Latest Weather Blog

-Baton Rouge Zydeco merch goes on sale with hefty price tag
+Baton Rouge Zydeco merch goes on sale

 BATON ROUGE - Pre-orders for Zydeco merch are open for the eager hockey fans ready to get their hands on the first jerseys representing Baton Rouge's new hockey team.